 In April 2021, Brighthouse Life Insurance Company established a funding agreement-backed notes program (the "FABN Program"), pursuant to which Brighthouse Life Insurance Company may issue funding agreements to a special purpose statutory trust for spread lending purposes.
-The maximum aggregate principal amount permitted to be outstanding at any one time under the FABN Program is \$5.0 billion.
+The maximum aggregate principal amount permitted to be outstanding at any one time under the FABN Program was increased from \$5.0 billion to \$7.0 billion in August 2022.
 Activity related to these funding agreements is reported in Corporate & Other.